xenondevs/Docs/docs/nova/admin/setup.md

     3. Make sure that the listed base pack has been properly generated.
 (For example, ItemsAdder requires running ``/iazip`` to generate its resource pack.)
     4. Reload the config using `/nova reload configs` or restart the server.
-    5. Regenerate the resource pack using `/nova resourcePack create`.
+    5. Regenerate the resource pack using `/nova resourcePack build`.

 === "With Folder"

     1. Make sure to turn off the resource pack prompt in the config of the plugin providing it.
     2. Copy the resource pack directory or zip file to `plugins/Nova/resource_pack/base_packs/`.
-    3. Regenerate the resource pack using `/nova resourcePack create`.
+    3. Regenerate the resource pack using `/nova resourcePack build`.

 !!! info "You can add as many base packs as you want."